f0rmat1k/bemy/README.md

 Don't forget to configure hotkey for task running (e.g. `ctrl + c`) at `keymap` section.

 ### The task of renaming
-Recursively renames current node and its children. `-d` turn on deep mode and the contents of the files will also be renamed.
+Recursively renames current node and its children. `-d` turn on deep mode and contents of files will also be renamed.
 Deep rename used `rename` param from config file so you should to configure it for you own file types. `rename` renames only described files and valid directories (e.g. mod folder in mod folder isn't valid).

 #### CLI for task of renaming:
 `bemy -t rename -f [path] -p [new name] -d`